- Vegetables: greens (lettuces)

 - Soil Management: soil microbiology

-Agricultural land management practices impact the physical, chemical, and biological characteristics of soil, including the structure of the community of microorganisms present in the soil.
-The community of soil microorganisms, in turn, directly influences processes such as nutrient cycling and water infiltration and retention, which ultimately shape the long-term health and fertility of an agricultural landscape.
-The purpose of this study is to examine the effects of cover cropping and tillage practices on the soil microbial community as well as other various soil physical and biological features that contribute to soil health.
-We will work with three farmers on the Eastern Shore of Virginia to assess how various practices that they currently utilize (or are considering utilizing) impact the structure and function of the soil microbial community on their farms.
-More specifically, we will examine how cover crops of varying species diversities (legumes, grasses, brassicas and legume/grass/brassica mixtures) and tillage practices impact on-farm soil microbial diversity and activity, structure and fertility.
-The results of this study will shed light on how sustainable practices, which are becoming increasingly common in the Southern region, influence soil health and fertility, and the implications for crop productivity.
-Our results will inform farmers on how to utilize practices that enhance the functioning of the soil microbiome and improve agricultural sustainability.
+Agricultural land management practices influence the physical, chemical, and biological characteristics of soil, including the structure of the community of microorganisms present in the soil, which in turn, directly influences processes such as nutrient cycling and water infiltration and retention, which ultimately shape the long-term health and fertility of an agricultural landscape.
+The purpose of this study was to examine the effects of cover cropping and tillage practices on the function and structure of soil microbial communities that contribute to soil health.
+We worked with four farmers in Virginia and conducted studies at the eastern Shore AREC to assess the impact of various practices on the structure and function of the soil microbial communities.
+Soil samples from field/plots with/without cover crops of varying species (legumes, grasses, brassicas and legume/grass/brassica mixtures) and till/no-till practices were sequenced for microbiome determination.
+We also examined how cover crops influence soil microbial activity (respiration), N mineralization and fertility, and the performance of the subsequent crop (lettuce).
+The results of this study generated information on how cover crops, which are becoming increasingly common in the Southern region, influence soil function, and fertility.
+Legume cover crops increased soil respiration, N mineralization and availability, and performance of the subsequent crop.
+In contrast, sorghum sudangrass reduced soil respiration, N mineralization and availability, which was reflected in the poor performance of the subsequent crop.
+The information generated in this study were extended to farmers and peers through field days and conferences presentations for decision making in selecting the appropriate cover crop species.
+Understanding how cover crops enhance the soil microbial functioning and health, will improve agricultural sustainability.

 - To determine how cover crops and tillage practices impact the structure and function of the soil microbial community.

-- To determine how changes in the microbial composition of the soil relate to soil physical characteristics and fertility (i.e. soil moisture, soil structure, active and total organic matter, nitrogen mineralization rate, and nitrogen fixation).
+- To determine how cover crops relate to soil characteristics, fertility (i.e. soil organic matter, total carbon and N content, N mineralization rate, and fertility).

-- To determine the influence of changes in microbial community structure and correlated soil characteristics on cash crop growth and production.
+- To determine the influence of cover crops on the subsequent cash crop growth and production.

 - To disseminate our findings to a wider audience of farmers, researchers, and others in a practical and meaningful way.